cdtclark/cdtclark.github.io/_posts/2021-11-07-customize.md

 1. Drag and drop the images you want to upload, and then click **Commit changes**.
 Note that it may take up to 10 minutes for your changes to rollout.

    > Note that files with the same names will be replaced.
-If you uploaded files with different images, edit lines 7 and 8 in the `_config.yml` file to reflect the new names.
+If you uploaded files with different names, edit lines 7 and 8 in the `_config.yml` file to reflect the new names.

 #### Social icons